Isle of Harris Long Exposure Seascape Photography Workshop

 Margaret Soraya

 Margaret encourages and inspires others in a genuine way.
 She specialises in landscapes and seascapes, in particular the quiet, remote and wild coast of the Hebrides.
+Margaret has been leading photography workshops since 2018

 Margaret is best known for her long exposure seascapes, which she exhibited at the Bosham Gallery in a solo exhibition called “Quiet”, since producing several books featuring Hebridean imagery.
 Her newly built gallery at her home on the East coast of Harris shows her work and books, and provides a space of quiet and reflection for people to be immersed in art and nature.
 You will have the opportunity to spend time in The Galerie during this week.